nlckysolutions/nPhoneKIT/README.md

 ---

-# LEGAL WARNING: THIS TOOL IS **ONLY** INTENDED FOR **RIGHTFUL OWNERS** TO UNLOCK **THEIR OWN DEVICES**.
-DO NOT USE THIS TOOL ON DEVICES YOU DO NOT OWN.
-NLCKYSOLUTIONS™ IS NOT RESPONSIBLE FOR MISUSE OF THIS TOOL, AND MISUSE IS HIGHLY PROHIBITED.

----

 # About the project

 **nPhoneKIT** is a fully open-source, community-powered toolbox for Android devices, replacing certain closed-source tools that *hide* what they’re doing to your phone.